 Oils

-You can also use it in cooking to make your own edible.
+You can also use it in cooking to make your edible.
 We’ve already discussed how edibles work, so you know it can take a while for them to work.
 But once it starts, it works.
 You can also vape the oils.
 Of course, you must buy vape oil for this method.
 Like all smokables, these come and go quickly.

 There you have it, the main Delta 8 product categories.
 These descriptions should help you narrow your search for the best D8 THC product.
 If you’re still undecided, why not try several?
 You can try a few and see which one suits you!